 Exciting, eh?
 Nothing to see here, move along.

-100% hand-made with surface-mount components, the panels are laser-cut and engraved 3mm perspex in opaque black or 1.6mm FR4 (PCB material).
-Mounting hardware (M3x10 machine screws) and a power cable are also supplied.
+100% hand-made with surface-mount components, the panels are fabricated from 1.6mm FR4 (PCB material).
+Mounting hardware and a power cable are also supplied.